-A thorough desktop survey was completed by CES in 2015.
-This included an initial review of all existing relevant documents and information in relation to terrestrial fauna and habitats, (e.g. previous desktop studies or other specialist reports, environmental impact assessment reports, environmental licenses, etc.).
+A majority of this was completed for the CES Desktop Study completed in 2016, and updated in June 2017.
+An initial review of all existing relevant documents and information in relation to terrestrial fauna and habitats, (e.g. previous desktop studies or other specialist reports, environmental impact assessment reports, environmental licenses, etc.).

-Initial studies used the following databases and spatial planning tools to identify and select sensitive areas which should be assessed during the field survey:
+Initial studies have used the following databases and spatial planning tools to identify and select sensitive areas which should be assessed during the field survey:

-- Western Cape Biodiversity Sector Plan (WCBSP 2017) - SANBI vegetation map (Mucina and Rutherford, 2012) - National Freshwater Ecosystem Priority Areas (NFEPA)

-- SA Red Data List

-- IUCN Red List
+- Western Cape Biodiversity Sector Plan (WCBSP 2017) - SANBI vegetation map (Mucina and Rutherford, 2012) - National Freshwater Ecosystem Priority Areas (NFEPA) - SA Red Data List - IUCN Red List

-- NEM:BA species list (Act 10 of 2004)

-- Provincial Nature Conservation Ordinance Act (PNCO) No. 19 of 1974.

-- The Succulent Karoo Ecosystem Programme (SKEP)
+- NEM:BA species list (Act 10 of 2004) - Provincial Nature Conservation Ordinance Act (PNCO) No.19 of 1974 - The Succulent Karoo Ecosystem Programme (SKEP)